kbase/kb_sdk/doc/Module_builder.md

 # Build the SDK

+Some newer features are on other branches, such as develop.
+If you do not need these features you do not need to check out a different branch.

     cd kb_sdk
+    git checkout <branch>
     make

 You should now have the kb-mobu program built in kb_sdk/bin.
 It will be helpful to add this to your execution path: